BURLA-HARSHIT/CPP_Programs/README.md

 9.Write a CPP Program to read an integer n representing the number of elements in on array.Find maximum and minimum of the vaues.

-10.Write a PP Program to read an integer n representing the size of the array.Print the number less than or equal to 10.
+10.Write a CPP Program to read an integer n representing the size of the array.Print the number less than or equal to 10.

+11.Write a CPP Program to check the given number is Positive or Negative.